markdoc/docs/pages/docs/render.md

 Parse transforms a raw string into an [abstract syntax tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) representing your Markdoc document.
 The AST contains information about your content, including where each piece of content exists within the document.

-An example AST might look like this:
+An example AST will look like this:

 ```js
 {